This website has been provided by Sevenhampton Parish Council.

 The Coln flows across the boundary to the South at the lowest point in the parish at 574ft (175m) above sea level.
 The highest, where the parish approaches the Cotswold escarpment in the West, is 1,001 ft (305m).

 The surrounding farmland is a mixture of arable and grassland.
 Some is managed under the Countryside Stewardship Scheme.

 The 2011 Census returned a population of 333 living in 158 households.

 For a comprehensive history of the villages see The Victoria County History:- A History of the County of Gloucester Vol 9

-There are several dwellings on the road to Winchcombe which would appear to be part of Brockhampton but are administratively within Sudeley Parish and are part of Tewkesbury Borough Council.
+There are several dwellings on the road to Winchcombe (from “Whitton Dean” northwards), which would seem to be part of Brockhampton but are actually in Sudeley Parish which is administratively within the Tewkesbury Borough Council area.